sdjangam/opencv/README.md

 ### Contributing

-Please read the [contribution guidelines](https://github.com/opencv/opencv/wiki/How_to_contribute) before starting work on a pull request.
+Please read the [contribution guidelines](https://github.com/opencv/opencv/wiki/How_to_contribute) before the starting work on a pull request.

 #### Summary of the guidelines: